Ginger Salad Dressing Recipe – Japanese Special

 Recipe Notes:

-You can store the dressing in an airtight container in the fridge for up to 1 week.
+• Storage Guide: Store the dressing in an airtight container in the fridge for up to one week.
+Shake well before using.